Pierre Auger (biologist)

-Course
+Education and career

-Student at the University of Paris 6 (1973-1977), he obtained his PhD in Nuclear Physics at the Institut de Physique Nucléaire d'Orsay in 1979 and his Doctorate in Physics.
+Auger was born in Neuilly-sur-Seine and studied at the University of Paris 6 (1973-1977), where he obtained his PhD in Nuclear Physics at the Institut de Physique Nucléaire d'Orsay in 1979 and his Doctorate in Physics.
 "Mathematical models of hierarchical systems" at the University of Angers in 1982.
 He was admitted to the CAPES in Physical Sciences in 1983, and became a certified Professor of Physics and Chemistry at the Lycée Technique Pasteur in Hénin-Beaumont, Pas de Calais from 1984 to 1986 and then a certified Professor in Metallurgy at the Lycée Diderot in Paris from 1986 to 1987.
 He continued his career as a lecturer at the Biophysics Laboratory of the Faculty of Pharmacy of Dijon from 1987 to 1990, and Professor of Universities at the Ecology Laboratory of the University of Burgundy in Dijon from 1990 to 1992 and then Professor at the Claude Bernard University in Lyon from 1993 to 2004.
 He has been a research director at IRD since 2004.
 He was elected correspondent (1999) and then member of the French Academy of sciences (2003) in the Integrative Biology section.